 Pretty different, right?

-Candlestick charts provide more information, and you’re able to see gap ups and gap downs, as well as other technical patterns.
-They give a fuller picture compared to the snapshot you get from a line chart; which you use ultimately depends on how much information you want or need, though odds are that the more you trade the more detail you will want to include in your trading.
+A candlestick graph for stocks provides more information, and you’re able to see gap ups and gap downs, as well as other technical patterns.
+They give a fuller picture compared to the snapshot you get from a line chart.
+Which you use ultimately depends on how much information you want or need, though odds are that the more you trade the more detail you will want to include in your trading.

 Taylor Conway is the lead day trader at PennyPro.com.
 He is a short-term day trader of stocks and ETFs.